sylefeb/Silice/learn-silice/Documentation.md

 Besides making algorithm IO description more compact, this provides genericity.

-Named interfaces **have** to be bound to a group (Section <a href="#sec:groups" data-reference-type="ref" data-reference="sec:groups">3.7</a>) or an interface upon algorithm instantiation.
+Named interfaces **have** to be bound to a group
+(see [named interfaces](#named-interfaces)) or an interface upon algorithm instantiation.
 They cannot be used to pass a group in a call.
 The binding does not have to be complete: it is possible to bind to an interface a group having **more** (not less) members than the interface.

-Reusing the example of
-Section <a href="#sec:groups" data-reference-type="ref" data-reference="sec:groups">3.7</a>
-we can define a named interface ahead of time:
+Reusing the example [above](#groups) we can define a named interface ahead of time:

 ``` c
 interface sdram_provider {